 The next stop on your Uganda wildlife tour is Bwindi Impenetrable National Park.
 Don’t let the name put you off, as this is the only park in Africa that is home to both chimpanzees and gorillas, offering some once-in-a-lifetime wildlife experiences.

-You’ll be staying at Buhoma Haven Lodge, elevated above Buhoma Village, to show stunning views across Bwindi National Park.
-The six cosy cottages are all elegantly designed and en-suite and were built using local materials.
+You’ll be staying at Buhoma Haven Lodge, elevated above Buhoma village, to show stunning views across Bwindi National Park.
+The six cozy cottages are all elegantly designed and en-suite and were built using local materials.

 It’s an early start for your gorilla trek through Bwindi (your trekking permit is included in your tour), where you’ll get to encounter one of the nine habituated groups of gorillas that live in these mountains.
 These groups live varying distances from the base, up to eight hours away, so which group you choose to trek to and meet depends on your preferences, fitness levels and party size.
 En route, you’ll also be able to spot birds such as the fork-tailed drongo, cuckooshrikes and the martial eagle.

 Your second day in Bwindi will be focused on birdwatching.
 There are plenty of species to look out for – up to 360 in Bwindi alone - including pink-footed puffbacks, white-headed wood hoopoes and tinkerbirds.

 From Bwindi, you’ll move onto Lake Mburo National Park, with beautiful landscapes and a healthy population of game.
 Here, you’ll be able to enjoy a game drive, a bush walk and even a mountain bike safari.

 You’ll stay at Rwakobo Rock Lodge, an eco-friendly and family-run hotel perched on a scenic outcrop just outside the park with stunning views.
 You’ll most likely see zebra, warthog and impala gathering at the waterhole directly beneath the dining area.